mozilla/experimenter/cirrus/README.md

 ## Running as Non-Root User

-By default, the Cirrus Docker image runs the application as the root user.
-However, if you prefer to run the application as a non-root user for security reasons, you can build the Docker image with additional parameters.
+By default, the Cirrus Docker image runs the application as cirrus/1000/1000.
+However, if you prefer to run the application as a different user for security reasons, you can build the Docker image with additional parameters.

-To run the Cirrus application as a non-root user, follow these steps:

-- Build the Docker image while specifying the desired username, user ID, and group ID for the non-root user.
+- Build the Docker image while specifying the desired username, user ID, and group ID.
 For example:

 ```bash
 docker build --build-arg USERNAME=myuser --build-arg USER_UID=1000 --build-arg USER_GID=1000 -t your_image_name:tag .
 ```

 Replace myuser with the desired username and 1000 with the desired user ID and group ID.

-- After building the image, you can run the Cirrus container as usual, and it will execute as the non-root user specified during the build process.

 ## Commands